 In this project, we made a View of the participating organisations and their ‘Key People’ only.

 This View revealed a clear pattern of four distinct hubs of relationships, only loosely connected together.
-We were able to validate this with other Views and chats with the community that substantiated our understanding of how and why these organisation clusters were forming specific loci of activity.
+We were able to validate this with other Views and conversations with the community that substantiated our understanding of how and why these organisation clusters were forming specific loci of activity.

 As well as revealing the network pattern, this View indicates where to build connections between these hubs to stop energy and resources dropping off unnecessarily.